Kate Mills

 vowusuhi@uoregon.edu

 Valerie is an Undergraduate Research Assistant majoring in Neuroscience and minoring in Chemistry and Global Health (UO Class of 2026).
-Valerie is working with Victoria through the Hui Undergraduate Research Scholars Program.
+Valerie started working with Victoria through the Hui Undergraduate Research Scholars Program, and continues to work in our lab as a research assistant.

 Riley Stevens